http-samc/ramp-fe-challenge/README.md

 **Actual:** New transactions replace initial transactions, losing initial transactions

+## Solution

+I updated the `setPaginatedTransactions` invocation in the `fetchAll` function so that, after fetching the newest batch of transactions, the `paginatedTransactions` maintain the previous state with the newest batch of transactions appended.
+This doesn't increase the cache size but still allows us to chain multiple "View More" usages while preserving previous state.

 # Bug 5: Employees filter not available during loading more data

 _This bug has 2 wrong behaviors that will be fixed with the same solution_